 As a member of a partnership, you're responsible for your own super arrangements because you're not an employee of the partnership.
 You may also be able to claim separately a deduction for personal super contributions you make.

 If you employ people, you'll have responsibilities, such as employee payroll tax and PAYG (including reporting and paying tax on fringe benefits) and superannuation payments for any eligible employees.

 The ATO's information on Partnership Tax Return will help when filing your returns.

 Register as a partnership

 Once you've looked at the pros and cons, to register as a partnership you'll have to:

 - agree with the partners on key issues, such as limits of liability in proportion to their capital investment and the level of authority each partner holds in making binding agreements on behalf of the partnership

-- draw up a Partnership Agreement highlighting key aspects, such as the roles, authority and liabilities of each partner, and distribution of profits and assets – see the sample Partnership Agreement template at entrepreneur.com on what areas it should cover.
+- draw up a Partnership Agreement highlighting key aspects, such as the roles, authority and liabilities of each partner, and distribution of profits and assets – see the sample Partnership Agreement template at lawdepot.com on what areas it should cover.
 Your solicitor will be able to draw up an Agreement that will meet your specific needs

 - register your business name